GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

     configured in Step 1.

-After activating the plugin, try uploading a media object in a new post and confirm the image is uploaded to the GCS bucket by visiting the [Google Cloud Console Storage page][cloud-storage-console].
+After activating the plugin, try uploading a media object in a new post and confirm the image is uploaded to the Cloud Storage bucket by visiting the [Cloud Console Storage page][cloud-storage-console].

 ## Local development